DUNE/p3s/README.md

 # ProtoDUNE Prompt Processing System (p3s)
+## When you start testing

+Meaningful testing requires that at least one datatype is defined in the system which should match whatever datatype(s) you use in your workflow template (DAG).
+If your files all have extension '.tst' you may define the datatype "test" (which again must be consistent with you DAG) and use the following command to add the datatype to the server:

+./dataset.py -R -j '{"name":"test", "ext":".tst", "comment":"testing"}'

 ## Design Paper and Motivation
 Supporting documents and an outline of the design can be found in the FNAL DocDB 1861 (authorization required for access).